Successful Traders

 Country: Netherlands

 Please describe your trading journey.
-How long are you trading? when you become consistent? what made the change for you?
+How long have you been trading?
+When do you become consistent?
+What made the change for you?

 - When I joined the army in the early ’80s for 5 years, I met with a colleague trading stock options who introduced me to trading.
-We started a small investors group with a group of interested people using a very basic and simple process.
-We jointly analyzed the market and stocks picks and decided our action plan for the coming week using newspapers, trading magazines and Teletext with only a 15 min delay, and lot’s of beer and wine.
-One of the women was monitoring Teletext for the price levels all day and when it reached our objectives she called each and every one for confirmation after which we could all call our banks to put in our individual orders.
-The next day we had to call the bank again to get confirmation If our order had been filled and at what price level (talking about latency,..).
-We made some spending money, learned a lot and had loads of Fun doing it.
-After I left the army and group, I started a busy carrier with little time for trading only until many years later to find the passion for trading again.
+We started a small investor group with interested people using a fundamental and straightforward process.
+We jointly analyzed the market and stock picks and decided on our action plan for the coming week using newspapers, trading magazines, and Teletext with only a 15-minute delay and lots of beer and wine.
+One of the women was monitoring Teletext for the price levels all day, and when it reached our objectives, she called each one of us for confirmation, after which we could all call our banks to put in our orders.
+The next day, we had to call the bank again to get confirmation of whether our order had been filled and at what price level (talking about latency, etc.).
+We made some spending money, learned a lot, and had loads of fun doing it.
+After I left the army and group, I started a busy career with little time for trading, only until many years later, when I found a passion for trading again.

 How were you introduced to trading?

 - My first meeting with the principle of trading was when I was a young boy around 8 when my father was administrating his stock certificates.
-When I asked him what it was he explained to me the basic principle of trading stocks and I did not understand why not everybody was earning their (“easier”) money through stocks, since then I was intrigued and it has put a little nudge in my brain and a glow in my heart for later period in time.
+When I asked him what it was, he explained to me the basic principle of trading stocks, and I did not understand why not everybody was earning their (“easier”) money through stocks.
+Since then, I have been intrigued, and it has put a little nudge in my brain and a glow in my heart for a later period in time.

 Describe your trading plan.

-- Using technical analysis, time and price to find important levels and setups to trade.
+- Using technical analysis, time, and price to find necessary levels and setups for trade.

 Tell us about your trading routine.

-- Using my own weekly trading matrix I analyze the markets for confluences or divergences, building a case and context for an HTF to LTF bias, aiming for setups to form and act upon.
+- Using my own weekly trading matrix, I analyze the markets for confluences or divergences, build a case and context for an HTF to LTF bias, and aim for setups to form and act upon.

 How do you manage risk in your trading?
 Do you have a risk management Technique you can explain?

-- I often use a rather strict risk and money management rules, using limited stop loss, trying to reduce risk to break even as soon as reasonably possible, taking partial profits along the way to prevent zero gains when markets turn around against a position, also building mental credit through partial profits.
-Prevent and dismiss over trading or over-leveraging.
+- I often use strict risk and money management rules, using limited stop loss, trying to reduce risk to break even as soon as reasonably possible, taking partial profits to prevent zero gains when markets turn around against a position, and building mental credit through partial profits.
+Prevent and dismiss over-trading or over-leveraging.

-What was your biggest challenge in trading, and how had you overcome this?
+What was your biggest challenge in trading, and how did you overcome this?

 What was the key moment of your trading career?